-With one Draft2Digital link readers can buy your ebook from their preferred bookstore
+With Draft2Digital Universal Book Links, readers can buy your ebook from their preferred bookstore.

 Where do your readers buy your ebooks?
 Are you missing out on potential book sales?